Schedule time to take day trips from Nice.

 During the summer months, Cannes is extremely packed with people-watchers, beach lovers, chic cars, party people, and tourists worldwide.

-If you can manage coming here in winter (still very sunny), then your overall experience will be more serene 🙂
+If you can manage to come here in winter (still very sunny), then your overall experience will be more serene 🙂

 * LA CROISETTE